joseph-harry-mensah/Medical-Appointment-Attendance--in-Brazil/README.md

-# ALX-Investigate-A-Dataset-Project-1
+# Investigating No-Show Medical Appointments in Brazil

-This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment. ● ‘ScheduledDay’ tells us on what day the patient booked their appointment.The ‘Neighborhood’ indicates the location of the hospital.
-‘Scholarship’ indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.
-The last column of the dataset indicates ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.
+This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.

+The `ScheduledDay` column tells us on what day the patient booked their appointment.
+The `Neighborhood` column indicates the location of the hospital.
+The `Scholarship` column indicates whether or not the patient is enrolled in the Brazilian welfare program Bolsa Família.
+The last column of the dataset indicates `No` if the patient showed up to their appointment, and `Yes` if they did not show up.

+## Questions

-   ### Questions I sought to find answers to through the exploratory data analysis on this dataset are:
+The following are the questions I sought to answer through exploratory data analysis on this dataset:

-> - How many patients attended or did not attend their appointment?.
+- How many patients attended or did not attend their appointment?
-> - What ages of patients attended their appointment or did not attend their appointments?.
+- What ages of patients attended or did not attend their appointments?
-> - Which Neighbourhoods (hospital locations) had both high patient-appointment attendance and low patient-appointment attendance?.
+- Which neighborhoods had both high patient-appointment attendance and low patient-appointment attendance?
-> - Did patients who received an SMS attend or not attend their appointment?.
+- Did patients who received an SMS attend or not attend their appointment?
-> - Which Health Condition or Reason was most frequent in terms of patient-appointment attendance?.
+- What health condition or reason was most frequent in terms of patient-appointment attendance?
-> - What Scheduled Day Had the most Attendance of patient-appointments?
+- What scheduled day had the most attendance of patient-appointments?
-> - How many patients are enrolled or not enrolled in Brasilian Welfare Program Bolsa Familia?
+- How many patients are enrolled or not enrolled in the Brazilian welfare program Bolsa Família?
-> - Are no-show appointments associated with a certain gender
+- Are no-show appointments associated with a certain gender?

-## Packages Needed (Package Dependencies)
-_NB: If you already have `pip` package or `conda` package installed on your system, continue to install this project's dependencies below using the respective package on your system_

-- `pip install numpy`        or     `conda install numpy` <br>
-- `pip install pandas`       or     `conda install pandas` <br>
-- `pip install matplotlib`   or     `conda install matplotlib`
+## Dependencies

+The following Python packages were used for the analysis:

+- NumPy
+- Pandas
+- Matplotlib

+You can install these packages using either `pip` or `conda`.